run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

 * Accessing the Administrator User Interface Clusters area at [https://app.run.ai/clusters](https://app.run.ai/clusters){target=_blank}
 * Downloading a YAML file `runai-operator.yaml` and then
 * Applying it to Kubernetes.
 You must edit the YAML file.
-Search for _localLoadBalancer_
+Search for `localLoadBalancer`:

 ``` yaml
 localLoadBalancer